Dylan-Wyl10/12740-AI-Group/index.md

 * Then we connect the ADC module according to the tutorial from Kookye Kit official website to make it work normally, and connect the sensors and relays in Raspberry Pi circuit according to the GPIO number in code, by which our group achieve the working of system controlled by terminal.

-* All parts should be put into together after the coding and circuit design (Figure2- ).
-We built a tank with glass plate and acrylic plate with drills as a partition of water area and land area.
+* All parts should be put into together after the coding and circuit design (Figure 2-8).
+We built a tank with glass plate and acrylic plate with drills as a partition of water area and land area (Figure 2-9).
 The demo was made in the makeplace of ECE department with the guidence of the assistant there.
 After finishing the physical model, we fixed all the lines and RPI for the demo test (Figure 2-10).

 <div style="text-align: center">
 <img src="Report/connectedsensor.jpeg" width="50%" height="50%"/>